 When you have a toddler, you have to pull out all the stops every day.
 You have given her paints, playdoh and all the things.
 It’s exhausting.

 If you are ready for your toddler to have screen time, you have great options.

 - Reading Eggs/Math Seeds is a fun reading and math program that combines lessons and games.
 The lessons and games are for kids ages 2-13.
 You can create a separate profile for each child and monitor their progress.
 I talk about my love of Reading Eggs/Math Seeds right in this article.

-- PBS Kids App is original kids’ tv (at least from my 80s kid perspective).
-The PBS app has at least a dozen shows that your kid will enjoy while learning.
+PBS Kids App is original kids’ tv (at least from my 80s kid perspective).
+The PBS app has at least a dozen shows your kid will enjoy while learning.
 The classic Sesame Street or the adventurous Wild Kratts will have them know more than you in no time.

 - Starfall is a free multi-subject app that helps kids from preschool through third grade with reading and math skills.
 Your child will enjoy the games and songs.
 Starfall was one of the first apps I used with my first kid.
 If you want to upgrade to a subscription to access all, Starfall is reasonably priced.

-- ABC Mouse is another preschool-friendly app that encourages your child to learn with the help of games and lessons.
+- ABC Mouse It’s another preschool-friendly app that encourages your child to learn with the help of games and lessons.
 It’s worth a try so you can start building your list of apps your kid enjoys.